 Camaiore a tutto luppolo (Camaiore to all hops) is a review of craft beers; many breweries of Versilia but also from all over Italy will bring their products and you can taste classic and experimental beers.
 A corollary also of stalls of typical and artisanal products.

 This year the 8th edition will take place on (dates to be definited).

 FOLLIE D’ALTRI TEMPI IN CAMAIORE

 Follie d’Altri Tempi (Follies of other times), which has now become an unmissable appointment in the height of the Versilia summer, is an antiques, modern, vintage and collectibles market that takes place along the pedestrian streets of the center of Camaiore.
 With a duration of at least 5 days, the event has an interesting corollary of shows, music and theater.
 Great appeal is the section dedicated to the world of vintage engines with motoraduni and cycle pedaling on the subject.

-This year the appointment will be from 12th to 16th August 2020
+This year the appointment will be from (Dates to be definited)